-The Alliant Energy Foundation’s Community Grants are directed to programs and projects that benefit customers in Alliant Energy communities in Iowa and Wisconsin.
-We fund projects that fit into one of our three focus areas: Helping Families, Education and the Environment.
+The Alliant Energy Foundation’s Community Grants are directed to nonprofit programs and projects that benefit customers in Alliant Energy communities in Iowa and Wisconsin.
+We fund projects in three focus areas: Helping Families, Education and the Environment.

 Want to know more about the grant program and recipients?

 Before taking your time to apply, please read all the information below.
 Please also review our frequently asked questions page and visit the page on projects we don’t fund.
 We strongly encourage all applicants to contact us about your project prior to completing the application.
 We can be reached at 1-866-769-3779 or firstname.lastname@example.org.

 - The grant application process

 All projects must fit into one of our three focus areas.
 We strongly encourage applicants to contact us about grant applications and eligibility prior to applying.
 We’re happy to provide guidance and input.

 Grants that help families – In this category, we specifically support programs in these areas: